cbrummitt/Rocket_token_bot_tutorial/README.md

 So it might be useful for communication among the team in the business that you're creating. :wink:

+This tutorial has lots of tips.
+For the bare minimum to get started, you should [learn how to log in](#logging-into-Rocket.Chat), [understand channels](#understanding-channels), and [create a public channel dedicated to your business idea](#get-feedback-on-your-business-idea).

 ---

 ## :fast_forward: 8 key takeaways

-1. You can access Rocket.Chat either in a web browser or in an app (or both).
-Instructions for logging in and installing apps are [given below](#installing-and-setting-up-rocketchat).
+1. You can use Rocket.Chat in a web browser or in a [Rocket.Chat app](https://rocket.chat/download) on a smartphone or computer.
 1. [Public channels](#understanding-channels) are like a coffeeshop or a market: a public place to meet and discuss.
 [Private groups](#understanding-channels) are like a secret meeting with your closest advisors.
 1. [Create your own public channel](#create-a-public-channel-for-your-business-project) about your business idea.
-	* Put `p-` at the beginning of the channel name to mark it as a **p**roject.
-Give the channel a descriptive name such as `p-urban-farm`.
-	* [:pushpin: Pin](#pushpin-pinning-messages) your most important messages so that people can quickly understand your business project and help improve it.
+Put `p-` at the beginning of the channel name to mark it as a **p**roject.
+Give the channel a descriptive name such as `p-urban-farm`. [:pushpin: Pin](#pushpin-pinning-messages) your most important messages so that people can quickly understand your business project and help improve it.
 1. Find other projects and try to help them with their business ideas.
 They may thank you with a token that could win you a prize! :money_with_wings:
 1. Reward entrepreneurs who have given the most useful comments on your business idea by [giving them tokens](#tokens).
 1. Create public channels for general topics that you want to discuss with others, such as `#apps` and `#marketing`.
 Announce the channel to everyone in `#general`.
 1. [Mention](#mention-someone-to-get-their-attention-wave) other users by writing `@name` to notify them.
 Use [emojis](#say-it-with-an-emoji-grin) to enliven your messages. :smiley: :sparkles: :tada:
-1. Confused about using Rocket.Chat? :confused: Ask for help in the channel `#rocket-help` or look for answers in the [official Rocket.Chat documentation](https://rocket.chat/docs/user-guides/).
+1. Confused about using Rocket.Chat?
+Ask for help in the channel `#rocket-help` or look for answers in the [official Rocket.Chat documentation](https://rocket.chat/docs/user-guides/).

 ---

-## Installing and setting up Rocket.Chat
+## Logging into Rocket.Chat

-Here we explain in more detail how to access your community of entrepreneurs on Rocket.Chat.
+You can access Rocket.Chat through an app or in any web browser (Chrome, Firefox, Safari, etc.).

-### Rocket.Chat app (the recommended way)
+### Rocket.Chat app :iphone: :computer: :rocket: :stars:

-We recommend you use a Rocket.Chat app on your phone or computer.
-Here's how to get started:
+We recommend you use a Rocket.Chat app on your phone or computer, so that it's easy to access it and to get notifications.
+To get started:

 1. [:arrow_down: Download Rocket.Chat](https://rocket.chat/download) on as many devices as you want (Android, iOS, Mac, Windows, Linux).
 2. Open the app and **enter the server name** that we sent to you via email.
-The server name looks like `<server-name>.rocket.chat`.
+The server name looks like `<server-name>.rocket.chat` but with `<server-name>` replaced by a word; look for that word in the email we sent you.
 Press <kbd>CONNECT</kbd>.
 3. Enter the **username and password** that were sent to you in an email, and press <kbd>LOGIN</kbd>.

 You should now be logged into Rocket.Chat.
 Nice work! :thumbsup: Skip ahead to [add a profile picture](#add-a-profile-picture-man_with_turban-older_woman-japanese_ogre).

-### Rocket.Chat through a web browser (an alternative to using a Rocket.Chat app)
+### Rocket.Chat through a web browser

-You can also access Rocket.Chat through any web browser such as Chrome, Firefox, or Safari.
+To access Rocket.Chat through any web browser (such as Chrome, Firefox, or Safari):

-1. Open the URL that we sent to you via email.
-The URL will look like `https://example.rocket.chat` but with `example` replaced by another word (look for that word in the email sent to you).
+1. Open in a web browser the URL that we sent to you via email.
+The URL will look like `https://example.rocket.chat` but with `example` replaced by another word; look for that word in the email sent to you.
 2. Enter the **username and password** that were sent to you in an email, and click on <kbd>LOGIN</kbd>.